Millennium Bulk Logistics Longview Terminal

 Millennium Bulk Logistics Longview Terminal is an existing alumina export terminal which is proposed to be modified to incorporate a new coal export facility and equipment for cement products imports and distribution.
 The terminal is located near Longview in Washington state.
 The company proposing the new facilities, Millennium Bulk Terminals (MBT), is a subsidiary of Ambre Energy, an Australian resources company.

 The proposed coal export terminal is being opposed by environmental groups, which have filed a legal challenge against the county permit approving the project.
+As of October 2013 agencies seeking input on environmental reviews for export terminal proposal held public meetings on the proposed terminal.
+The review generated more than 163,000 public comments for regulators.

 In November 2009 Cowlitz County approved Ambre Energy's proposal to establish a new 5 millions tonnes per annum export coal terminal.
 In its application MBT stated that the terminal would be used for alumina, coal and cement.
 The company proposes to remove an existing ship loader operated by the previous owner and upgrade the dock facilities.
 The company proposes to retain the existing alumina export equipment which catered for the nearby Longview Aluminum smelter which was formerly owned by Alcoa.